Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsFrontendAndBackend.rst

 .. _sponsoredTransactionsFrontendAndBackend:

 =============================================
-Sponsored Transactions Front end and Back end
+Sponsored Transactions Front End and Back End
 =============================================

 The goal of this part of the tutorial is to set up the front end and the back end locally and to understand the two flows that the dApp provides.